 - Contractors shall preview work areas to identify components of the fire alarm detection, notification and activation devices, sprinkler and or special suppression systems that may be affected by their work.
 Contractors shall work with Access Control & Security Systems (AC&SS) and make necessary provisions to reduce accidental damage or activation of all life safety systems. - 2.
 Contractors requiring a sprinkler or fire alarm system to be deactivated or put into test mode shall give a minimum of 48 hours' notice prior to commencement of their work. - 3.
-Only contractors licensed by the State of Ohio Department of Commerce Division of State Fire Marshal for fire alarm and or sprinkler systems may initiate any modifications to the system, including but not limited to new installations, relocations, or removals of any and all devices. - 4.
+Only contractors licensed to work on fire alarm and or sprinkler systems may initiate any modifications to the system, including but not limited to new installations, relocations, or removals of any and all devices. - 4.
 Contractors will provide their own fire extinguishers and apply for a Hot Work Permit when appropriate. - 5.
 Contractors must know how to call CSU Police in the event of an emergency.
-This information is provided during the Contractor Training session that is required before contractors are permitted to work on campus. - 6.
-Contractors who need a Hot Work Permit must plan work accordingly and provide 48 hour notice to AC&SS before permit is issued.
+This information is provided during the Contractor Training session that is required before contracts are permitted to work on campus. - 6.
+Contractors who need a Hot Work Permit must plan work accordingly and provide 48 hour notice to the AC&SS before permit is issued.